-The bio-succinic acid manufacturer BioAmber Inc., was recently served with a securities class action lawsuit alleging that the company and certain of its executives made false or misleading statements about its operations and business.
+The bio-succinic acid manufacturer BioAmber Inc. was recently served with a securities class action lawsuit alleging that the company and some of its executives made false or misleading statements about its operations and business.
 To learn more about this case, visit Battea’s BioAmber case summary.

 Specifically, the suit alleges that one of BioAmber’s large customers was not able to make a sizable purchase of succinic acid in the final quarter of last year as expected, and instead had to push back that order to sometime in 2017.
 As a consequence, a number of BioAmber’s executives are alleged to have made materially false or misleading statements about the company’s operations and prospects.

 The suit was filed in the U.S. District Court for the Eastern District of New York, and has a class period from Jan.
 23, 2017 – the point at which the company made a secondary public offering to raise $10 million – to March 16, 2017.

 BioAmber announced its fourth-quarter and year-end financial results in mid-March, and highlighted a number of positives.
 For instance, the company sold $8.3 million worth of bio-succinic acid over the course of 2016, an increase of 281 percent from the previous year’s numbers.
 However, the company also noted that fourth-quarter sales came in well below the company’s initial projections.
 Originally, the company said it expected to be able to sell about $2.2 million worth of products, but the number only came to about $631,000.
 It noted that the additional $1.4 million in revenues was classified as deferred revenue in its year-end filing.